 EHRs have a notable positive impact on environmental sustainability.
 By digitizing health records, they significantly reduce the need for paper, lowering deforestation rates and carbon emissions associated with paper production and disposal.
 This shift to digital records aligns with the broader movement toward sustainable healthcare practices.

-Besides, the digital nature of EHRs facilitates easier data storage and retrieval.
+Besides, the digital nature of EHR for small practices facilitates easier data storage and retrieval.
 That helps reduce the physical space needed for file storage and the energy consumption for maintaining paper records.

 4. Enhancing Referral Management and Specialist Collaboration